pg-spot-ops/pg-spot-operator/README.md

 2024-10-14 14:33:01,730 INFO Current Spot discount rate in AZ eu-north-1b: -70.7% (spot $205.2 vs on-demand $700.4)
 ```

-Incredible, an 8h work day will cost us less than a cup of coffee, specifically $2.3 - let's go for it!
+Incredible, an 8h work day on a pretty beefy private DB will cost us less than a cup of coffee, specifically $2.3 - let's go for it!

 PS Note that the displayed 3.4x discount is calculated from the normal on-demand EC2 instance cost, RDS adds a ~50%
 premium on top of that + EBS storage costs.